ashishki/Signal_Count/README.md

 That keeps the swarm boundary visible in the product: the demo can show which peers participated in a run, rather than hiding all analysis inside one local process.

+Without AXL, the coordinator would only have local function calls or opaque API calls.
+With AXL, each specialist is an addressable peer with a dispatch target, topology evidence, selection reason, fallback trail, and contribution receipt.
+AXL turns hidden specialist calls into inspectable peer-to-peer work.

+## Why REE

+REE is not used to claim that a memo is correct.
+It is used to make the riskiest model-dependent path inspectable.

+Under the active `risk-only-ree` policy, the risk specialist path can expose:

+- model name
+- prompt hash
+- token hash
+- receipt hash
+- specialist output hash
+- contribution transaction

+That gives users a receipt trail for the counter-thesis and invalidation path, where unverifiable reasoning would be the most damaging.

 ## Architecture